min2ha/ukwa-site/content/target/7016/index.en.md

   "subject": "Nelson Mandela"
 }

-# Statement from the Prince of Wales about the death of Nelson Mandela, A

 <p>A statement made on 6 December 2013, from the official website for the Prince of Wales and Duchess of Cornwall.</p>